10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access →

 Check your eligibility in 90 seconds

-GermanyTalent applies the official rules to your actual degree, experience, and points — and gives you a personalised result with exactly what to prepare.
+GermanyTalent applies the official rules to your actual degree, experience, and points, then gives you a personalised result with exactly what to prepare.

 No email required to see your result.